hansratzinger/make_jekyll/docs/publish_on_github.md

 8. Commit the repository and push it to GitHub.

-9. Go to your GitHub account, click *Settings* and have look when the site has been deployes.
+9. Go to your GitHub account, click *Settings* and have a look when the site has been deployed.
 You can manually start to deploy the page by clicking on *deployed* and on the next page on the *Re-run all jobs* button.